OHIO & MICHIGAN: Magee Marsh & Kirtland’s Warbler

 The famed Magee Marsh boardwalk winds through a 7-acre woodlot that is strategically positioned between Lake Erie and marshes of Ottawa National Wildlife Refuge.
 Large numbers of warblers, vireos, orioles, thrushes and cuckoos drop into this haven during their northbound journey, giving excellent opportunities to observe and photograph them up close.
 Magee and adjacent beach-ridge woods provide critically-important resting place and refueling point for many of these birds before they cross Lake Erie to their breeding grounds.
 We’ll explore a variety of habitats to enjoy other goodies such as Red-headed Woodpecker, Lark Sparrow, American Woodcock, and Eastern Screech-owl.

 Our tour finishes in central Michigan, experiencing the endangered Kirtland’s Warbler amongst Jack Pines on their breeding grounds.
 Highlights along the way include Henslow’s Sparrow, Cerulean Warbler, and Evening Grosbeak.
+We also visit Tawas Point State Park for migrating warblers and songbirds.

 The pace of the trip is relaxed with ample opportunity to photograph the birds.